What you get out of this

-- Video demonstrations showing the product's capabilities
+- Video demonstrations showing a product's capabilities

-- A product walkthrough by the maker
+- A product walk-through by the maker

-8. Write your Maker comment
+8. Write your maker comment

 One last thing on posting: Sanity-check the appearance of your post before you go live.
 Make sure the content is inspiring enough that it would motivate you to click it yourself.

-Let’s recap our launch checklist
+Let’s recap our Product Hunt launch checklist

 - Set an email conversion goal.
 Don’t get distracted by upvotes.